John Dough and the Cherub: Baum's fantasy cosmos

 In 1905, Baum had published his most "classic" fairy tale Queen Zixi of Ix.
 With John Dough in the following year, Baum returned to the unique hybrid fantasy world of his Oz books and related works.
 Like Dorothy Gale, John Dough can travel (by air) from a contemporary United States (c.
 1900) to extraordinary countries of the imagination; the types of creatures he meets are those of the world of Oz – fairies, talking animals, and animated artificial beings (scarecrow; wooden Indian).
 Chick the Cherub is another of Baum's unrealistically free-spirited and fearless child protagonists.
 (However, the character is implied to be much older than their appearance suggests.)
 The Great Elixir is comparable to the Powder of Life that is a key element in Baum's fantasy domain.
 Baum mixes technology into his Oz fantasies and into John Dough as well; aircraft and incubators were recent developments in 1906.
 The divided country of Hiland and Loland foreshadows the similarly divided country of Sky Island (1912).
 The "fairy beavers" are a kind of animal spirit Baum employs in his The Life and Adventures of Santa Claus.
 The gem-encrusted underground realm of the fairy beavers resembles the domain of the Nome King in the Oz books.

 John Dough, Chick the Cherub, and Para Bruin make cameo appearances in the fifth Oz book The Road to Oz (1909) where they attend Princess Ozma's birthday party.

 A mifket makes a brief appearance in the tenth Oz book, Rinkitink in Oz (1916).
-Illustrator Neill included the Mifkits (sic) in his own The Scalawagons of Oz (1941) and Jack Snow included the fairy beavers in The Shaggy Man of Oz (1949).
+Illustrator Neill included the Mifkits (sic) in his own The Scalawagons of Oz (1941) and Jack Snow included the fairy beavers in The Shaggy Man of Oz (1949), which also contains a Valley of Romance, similar but not identical to the Palace of Romance.